agworkgit/javascript-career/README.md

 -   Combine and modify strings using common Python string methods and write code that looks for a string pattern and works with the result.
 -   Discover what a regular expression is and create a basic one.
 -   See how code style can affect the quality of your code, how to choose a code style, and what pseudocode means and how to use it in your coding process.

+**JavaScript Essential Training** (Exam Passed)

+Learning objectives:

+-   Build a foundational understanding of JavaScript, including variables, data types, conditionals, and functions.
+-   Learn advanced topics such as loops, DOM scripting, and modern JavaScript frameworks.
+-   Gain hands-on coding practice with interactive exercises and real-time feedback.
+-   Develop the skills to navigate and work with modern JavaScript tools and frameworks like React and JSX.